 - Core Web Vitals

-However, keep in mind, that developers are computer people.
+However, keep in mind that developers are computer people.
 They usually are not marketing people.
-If you don’t tell them how to create the best user experience, usually they don’t know.
-Many just create online brochures and that just doesn’t cut it anymore.
+If you don’t tell them how to create the best user experience, they don’t know.
+Many now use AI to create websites that sound like a computer.
+Remember, you’re targeting HUMANS first — your customers.
+The AI search bots come second.
 They are also not copywriters.
 They expect you to give them the text that’s to go on the page.
 Lay it out clearly so there’s no doubt.
 Don’t leave anything “up to them”.
+Don’t assume anything nor take anything for granted.

 What could happen if you try to build your own website?